-4.1.4.8 Director of Conferences and Events
+4.1.4.8 Director of University Aesthetics and Campus Design

-The Director of Conferences and Events performs the following functions.
+The Director of University Aesthetics and Campus Design performs the following functions.

-- 1. Oversees the Aerobics Center, Armand Hammer Alumni-Student Center and Global Learning Center building operations - 2.
-Oversees contracts for weddings, summer camps, and conferences - 3.
-Maintains schedule and master calendar for Mabee Center and the University - 4.
-Oversees billing and contracting for events at the Mabee Center and the University - 5.
+- 1. Oversees the Aerobics Center, Armand Hammer Alumni-Student Center and Global Learning Center building aesthetics - 2.
+Oversees design of campus structures - 3.
 Reports to the Vice President and Chief Operations Officer